| I

 multiple demons (Mk 5:1-13).
 In each of these cases, Jesus

 responds immediately to those who need his help.
+Many opportunities, both for serving Christ and for

 experiencing his provision for our own needs, come packaged in